Akhil Herwadkar

-Akhil Arvind Herwadkar (born 31 October 1994) is a cricketer who plays as an All-rounder opening batsman for the Chhattisgarh.
-Herwadkar is a left-hand batsman and offbreak bowler.
-He has played for Mumbai Under-19s.
-He was a member of the Indian Under-19 World Cup squads of 2012 and 2014.
+Akhil Arvind Herwadkar (born 31 October 1994) is an Indian former cricketer who played as an opening batsman for Mumbai and Chhattisgarh.
+Herwadkar was a left-hand batsman and off-break bowler.
+He played for Mumbai Under-19s and was a member of the Indian Under-19 World Cup squads of 2012 and 2014.

 Herwadkar was born in Sangli.
 He hails from a small town Jaysingpur near Sangli.
 He came to a training camp in Pune as an 11-year-old.
 He made his first-class debut for Mumbai, at the age of 17, on 29 November 2011 against Orissa and scored 11 runs in that match.